 (c) To foster and support the principles and concept of co-operation in its own affairs and in industry and commerce generally, to support the Co-operative Movement, and to educate it’s Members in co-operative principles and management practices.

 Co-operatives are a flexible business model.
-They can be set up in different ways, using different legal structures, depending on what works for the members.
-E-cocars’ affiliate, Moorcar, helps other communities to set up their own car clubs.
+They can be set up in different ways, using different legal structures, depending on what works for the members. e-cocars’ affiliate, Moorcar, helps other communities to set up their own car clubs.

-The idea behind E-cocars is really simple: share access to a car and use one only when you need to.
+The idea behind e-cocars is really simple: share access to a car and use one only when you need to.